 Medical history Medical Anthropology Medical sociology digital culture Epidemiology

-With the Chancellor's Fellowship I work on the Long History of Digital Epidemiology.
+With the Chancellor's Fellowship I work on the Long History of Epidemiological Reasoning.
 The project will illuminate historical developments in biomedicine and epidemiology that led to the emergence of an epidemiology based on data and models, rather than doctors’ diagnoses and the mere counting of cases.
 Over the next three years, my research will show that the practices of abstraction and formalization in the history of epidemiology have had decisive influence on today’s digital health landscape.
 To this end, I engage with three fields of inquiry:

 - Epidemiological Visualization: Revisiting the role of diagrams, charts, tables and maps in the production of epidemiological knowledge to understand key elements in the dissemination of digital health data today.